Multipath interference from large trapped ion chains: Observation of coherent light scattering

-where superscripts \emph{min} and \emph{max} refer to the minimum and maximum of the simulated interference pattern within the measured range of tip voltages, respectively.
+where $\sigma_z=115\,\mu$m corresponds to the measured width of 397~nm laser beam intensity profile projected on the axial direction.
+The excitation beam width presents technical limit of this particular optical setup, however, it could be relatively easily overcome by the employment of the elliptical laser beams or smaller scattering angle.
+To support our conclusions about the source of modulation of the detected count rate in the presented data, we have also checked the total intensity of the ion string in the observation mode of the EMCCD camera, where it always remained constant within the measured ranges of $U_{\rm tip}$.
 We note, that for very low axial trapping potentials, a slight positive difference between $U_{\rm tip}$ values in simulation and in the experiment has been required for plausible reconstruction of the observed interference patterns.
 The magnitude of this deviation is several tens of mV at several volts of applied $U_{\rm tip}$, which could be likely explained by the residual stray fields or patch potentials seen by the ions~\cite{harter2014long, brownnutt2015ion}.